FariaJaheen/neetcode-submissions/README.md

 ## How GitHub Sync works

-1. **Connect your GitHub account** on [neetcode.io/profile/github](https://neetcode.io/profile/github).
+1. **Connect my GitHub account** on [neetcode.io/profile/github](https://neetcode.io/profile/github).
-2. **Auto-commit** — every time you submit a solution on NeetCode, it is pushed here automatically (configurable by status).
+2. **Auto-commit** — every time I submit a solution on NeetCode, it is pushed here automatically (configurable by status).
-3. **Bulk Sync** — push all your past solutions at once from the GitHub settings page.
+3. **Bulk Sync** — push all my past solutions at once from the GitHub settings page.
 4. **Manual sync** — from the submission history panel on any problem page, sync or remove individual submissions.

 ---